WayneTomas/Balance-Constraint-KMeans/README.md

 The code for the paper "K-Means Clustering with Balance size Constraint".
 The work of IGGI of Jiangsu University,China
 ## Summary
-This is all the source files used in the paper "K-Means Clustering with Balance size Constraint".
+These are all the source files used in the paper "K-Means Clustering with Balance size Constraint".
 ### Description
 #### Datasets
 Includes Iris,thyroid,wine and one AI datasets called S1